RapTho/container-to-cloud/3_API-client.md

 #### Using Variables in Requests

-In your request URL, use double curly braces as the URL `{{baseUrl}}`
+In your request URL, use double curly braces around your variable name.
 Bruno will automatically substitute the values with [collection variables](https://docs.usebruno.com/testing/script/vars) when sending the request.

 #### Setting Authentication on the Collection